hjk-inc/AntherAios/README.md

 ### An Open System with a Singular Purpose

 While AetherAI OS embraces the principles of open-source development (making it an "open system" like many others), its *singular purpose* – to be the definitive operating system for AI – sets it apart.
-It is not merely a collection of tools or an online project; it is a complete, bootable operating system environment engineered for the next generation of artificial intelligence.
+It is not merely a collection of tools or an online project; it is a complete, bootable operating system environment engineered for the next generation of artificial intelligence.note :​It is based on the Debian kernel, where the AI has access to modify the kernel according to the user's needs .
+First setup that "KERNEL"

 ## Overview